TWST Investors Have Opportunity to Lead Twist Bioscience Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-6, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Twist Bioscience Corporation ("Twist" or the "Company") (NASDAQ: TWST).
+LOS ANGELES, Feb.
+8, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Twist Bioscience Corporation ("Twist" or the "Company") (NASDAQ: TWST).

 Class Period: December 13, 2019 – November 14, 2022